bigsnarfdude/thinkingTracesGenPipeline/README.md

 This repository contains the implementation of the **ThinkingTracesGenPipeline**, designed to generate, train, and evaluate responses with iterative improvements using SFT and PPO techniques.
 The pipeline involves multiple rounds of fine-tuning and quality assessments.

-Link to another open R1 experiment: https://huggingface.co/blog/open-r1
+Link to an open R1 experiment: https://huggingface.co/blog/open-r1

 ---